Orcomp/DemoWebsite/documentation/independentplots/independentplots.md

 - At least two columns
 - First column always contains the x-axis values
 - First row always contains the plot legends (If a plot does not have a legend, leave the first cell blank and a legend will automatically be assigned to the column)
-- A column can have blank cells at the top and/or the bottom but not in the middle.
+- A column can have blank cells at the top and/or the bottom but not in the middle

 Highlight Column